pbrdmn/brd.mn/src/articles/good-mentors-make-good-managers/index.md

 This tends to steer people toward learning new technical skills but possibly missing out on critical career development they might be looking for.

 ---

+## 10 years of experience vs 1 year of experience, ten times

 Without a structured career development plan, many software engineers end up spending several years repeating the same experience.